Kihumba/private-/Phase-C/PHP-Learning-Outcomes/Curriculum/Module 9 - Introduction to MVC Frameworks in PHP/README.md

 **Summary:**
 The learning outcomes expected of a fellow that has covered this module are as follows:
-- Understand how to install and configure the Laravel framework using Composer.
+- Installation and configure the Laravel framework using Composer.
-- Understand the file structure and organisation of components of the Laravel Framework.
+- The file structure and organisation of components of the Laravel Framework.
-- Understand the concepts of MVC (Model - View - Controllers).
+- The concepts of MVC (Model - View - Controllers).
-- Understand Routing and Middleware in Laravel.
+- Routing and Middleware in Laravel.
-- Understand and use Controllers in Laravel.
+- Controllers in Laravel.
-- Understand how to apply HTTP concepts within Laravel including the Request-Response pattern and Form handling.
+- HTTP concepts within Laravel including the Request-Response pattern and Form handling.
-- Understand how to render views and templates in Laravel.
+- Rendering views and templates in Laravel.
-- Understand API Design in Laravel.
+- API Design in Laravel.
-- Understand Authentication using Laravel.
+- Authentication using Laravel.
-- Understand Encryption, File Handling, Mail and Helpers in Laravel.
+- Encryption, File Handling, Mail and Helpers in Laravel.
-- Understand Event Handling in Laravel
+- Event Handling in Laravel
-- Understand Cron Jobs and Scheduling in Laravel
+- Cron Jobs and Scheduling in Laravel
-- Understand Laravel Migrations, Seeding and working with databases in Laravel.
+- Laravel Migrations, Seeding and working with databases in Laravel.
-- Understand thoroughly how to use the Eloquent ORM to access databases.
+- Eloquent ORM to access databases.
-- Understand how to handle and implement Queues in Laravel.
+- Handle and implement Queues in Laravel.
-- Understand how to create and bundle independent packages in Laravel.
+- Create and bundle independent packages in Laravel.

 The following are the Outputs, Knowledge, Behaviors, and Beliefs for Introduction to HTTP Concepts, Forms, Sessions and Web Services.